Are you looking for the best team communication tools for your small business?

 You can create chatrooms or channels for your teams and view all things happening across your organization under the teambook.

-Pricing: Limited free forever plan, paid plans start at $3 per user per month.
+Pricing: Chanty has a limited free forever plan, but paid plans start at $3 per user per month.

 Ryver is another business communication platform that combines various functionalities into one app.